frankiejol/nagios_check_certificate_ssl/README.md

 This nagios check requires Perl and some modules.
 This is the debian and derivates installation guide, other distributions should be similar:

-   `sudo apt install libdatetime-format-dateparse-perl libdatetime libipc-run3-perl`
+   `sudo apt install libdatetime-format-dateparse-perl libdatetime libdate-calc-perl libipc-run3-perl`

 ### Check file